8bitbanana/Python-Stuff/readme.md

 The main script

 ### main_multi.py
-Like the main script, but outputs multiple maps in chronological order so you can make a nice gif of it
+Like the main script, but outputs multiple maps in chronological order so you can make a nice gif of it.

 ## newgrounds_dl
 Downloads all the music that a specified newgrounds artist made.
-I wrote this because I was annoyed that some of Waterflame's music that I liked wasn't on Spotify, but as soon as I finished it he announced a new album so I never actually used it :P
+I wrote this because I was annoyed that some of Waterflame's music that I liked wasn't on Spotify, but as soon as I finished it he announced a new album so I never actually used it.

 ### main.py
 The main script